ablab/IsoQuant/README.md

 <a name="sec1.2"></a>
 ## Supported reference data

 Reference genome should be provided in multi-FASTA format.
-When BAM files are provided, reference genome is not mandatory, but can be used to count some additional statistics.
+Reference genome is mandatory even when BAM files are provided.

 Gene annotation can be provided in GFF/GTF format.
 In this case it will be converted to [gffutils](https://pythonhosted.org/gffutils/installation.html) database.
 Information on converted databases will be stored in your `~/.config/IsoQuant/db_config.json` to increase speed of future runs.
 You can also provide gffutils database manually.
 Make sure that chromosome/scaffold names are identical in FASTA file and gene annotation.